mefchristiansen/MarcusEFC.github.io/_projects/conways-game-of-life.md

 # Future Work

-There are many potential extensions of this project, the main one being designing and discovering initial configurations that produce interesting patterns, I am done working on this for now.
+There are many potential extensions of this project, the main one being designing and discovering initial configurations that produce interesting patterns.
+However, for now, I am done working on this for now.

 This project definitely boosted my confidence and comfortability in working with Go, but I feel like the best way to learn it properly is to use it for what it was designed for, i.e. high-performance concurrency.
 So that means that my next Go project will be using its baked in concurrency features to do just that.